mdm-code/gsnip/README.md

    all the snippets found in the file).
 3. `COMMENT` should always be enclosed in double quotes.
 4. Finally, `BODY` can be pretty much anything.

-The `snippet` package has a snippet container based on `PostgreSQL` database.
-You might want to use it instead of the file-based implementation, but you'd need to do a little rewrite of the server `gsnipd` command to accommodate for this change.
-I personally do not like this because it makes the program clunky.
-Database would then contain a simple table with the name, comment and body text fields.
-There isn't really more to it---it does the same work as a flat file.

 ## Installation